gluexprotocol/documentation/docs/gluex-apis/router-api/tutorials/Tutorial 2: Deposit to a Lending Vault.md

 This tutorial uses **$GALA → $aETHWETH** as an example, but GlueX allows you to swap **any token to any yield-generating token** in a single transaction.

+## Prerequisites

+Before running the script, ensure you have the following installed:

+- Python 3.10
+- Web3 (`pip install web3`)
+- Requests (`pip install requests`)

+Additionally, you need access to an Ethereum-compatible blockchain node, such as an Infura or Tenderly RPC endpoint.

 ## **Code Implementation**

 ### **1. Setup and Configuration**